The Lady Gouldian Finch

 Breeding season

-Australia is in the southern hemisphere, so its seasons are out of synch with those of North America and Europe.
-In Australia, wild Gouldians breed between March and September (the southern hemisphere's autumn through winter), which corresponds with the dry season.
-At this time, day length decreases and temperatures begin to drop, with a range between an average low of 66°F and an average high of 91°F. During the dry season, the birds move into wooded hilly areas, nest and reproduce in Eucalyptus trees, drink from water holes, and feast on abundant supplies of native sorghum.
-During the wet season, with its higher temperatures, longer days, and higher precipitation, no breeding takes place as the Gouldians move from the hills into the lowlands to molt, wait for seed availability to increase, and then feed on the fresh seed that arrives after the sorghum reserves have been exhausted.
-In North America and Europe, captive Gouldians tend to breed between September and March (the northern hemisphere's autumn through winter).
-Again, the Gouldians breed during the cooler months with the shorter day lengths.
+Many books about Lady Gouldian Finches refer to Immelmann's notes on the wild Lady Gouldian and simply state that "the natural breeding season of wild Gouldian Finches is the latter half of the wet season" from (approximately) January through April, although some breeders in Australia successfully breed their birds into October.
+Gouldian Finches and Their Mutations External Site by Rob Marshall explains in greater detail that Northern Australia has 2 seasons: wet ("tropical summer") and dry ("tropical winter").
+In Katherine in the Northern Territory, the wet season typically starts in December and lasts until late February/early March, although this varies substantially each year.
+In the Yinberrie Hills of Australia, wild Gouldians pair up to breed in February-March (end of the wet season) and are seen with their first fledged chicks in April (start of the dry season).
+Wild gouldians will continue to breed into the dry season depending on seed availability, sometimes as late as August.
+At this time, day length decreases and temperatures begin to drop, with a range between an average low of 66°F and an average high of 91°F. During the start of the dry season, the birds move into wooded hilly areas, nest and reproduce in Eucalyptus trees, drink from water holes, and feast on abundant supplies of native sorghum.
+During the start of the wet season, with its higher temperatures, longer days, and higher precipitation, no breeding takes place as the Gouldians move from the hills into the lowlands to molt, wait for seed availability to increase, and then feed on the fresh seed that arrives after the sorghum reserves have been exhausted.

 Breeding tips

 Fake log nestFor best results (breeding a single pair indoors), use a box-style breeding cage that is at least 30" long.
 Lighting should be provided by a full-spectrum fixture on a timer set for an 11 hour day length.
 Make sure the temperature in the bird room is at least 66°F (19 °C), and that the cage is placed in a low-traffic environment to minimize disturbance to the birds.
 I recommend furnishing your breeding cage with a cuttle bone, externally-located "tube style" feeders and waterers (easier and less disturbing to the birds to refill), two perches placed at opposite ends of the cage, a water dish that the birds can bathe in, and a single nest placed near one of the top corners of the cage.
 In my experience, the birds which are most likely to toss their chicks are the ones who seem least secure with their nest.
 I have found that switching from the typical 5" deep plastic or disposable, half open nest box to a nest with a "privacy porch" or a fairly deep, hollowed-out log with a "privacy porch" (see photo) reduced the incidence of chick tossing among my breeding pairs.
 Gouldians in the wild are cavity nesters, so mimicking this type of nest (by using a hollowed-out log or a large nest box with a secluded entrance hole) may produce the best results.
 Place a little nesting material (coconut fiber works really well) inside the nest and the rest on the floor away from the perches.
 Give the pair all of the nesting material they want!
 If they run out, give them more until they stop adding to the nest.
 Never use nest hair, wood chips, hay, or synthetic threads like yarn for nesting material!
+Even in an aviary, captive gouldians are highly unlikely to build a free-standing nest.

-Feed your birds a high quality diet (pellets and seed) supplemented with an egg mix.
+Starting about one month prior to the start of the breeding season, feed your birds a high quality diet (pellets and seed) supplemented with an egg mix.
 When the pair enters breeding condition, the tip of the male's beak will become intensely colored and he will sing often and try to court the hen with a display which includes lowering his head with rapid head shaking or beak-wiping, then standing upright and hopping up and down on a perch while singing, tail pointed toward the hen.
 If the hen is in breeding condition, her beak will appear black (or red or yellow if she is yellow bodied), and if she is receptive to the cock, she will often imitate his courtship behavior.
 Pairs which are bonded often sit near each other, chase other birds away, and point their tails towards each other.
 Place the male in the breeding cage first and give him a few days to settle in.
 If he does not investigate the nest, try placing the light closer to the nest's entrance to illuminate the inside.
 After the cock has shown interest in the nest, add the hen.
 Mating usually takes place inside of the nest.
 If all goes well, the hen will lay her clutch (one egg per day), and both birds will incubate either after the 3rd-4th egg is laid, or after the clutch is complete.
 You will know incubation has commenced once the hen is observed sleeping in the nest at night (the cock often sleeps near the nest entrance or on top of the nest).
 Both birds take turns incubating during the day, and both birds will feed the young.

 • Tip: it is a good idea to remove the water bath before the eggs are due to hatch; provide water using a tube-style waterer and make sure that both adults understand how to drink from it.
 The reason to take away the bath water is that if the parents decide to toss the chicks, they may end up tossing them into the water bath or dish causing the babies to drown before you can rescue them.
 The water tube is small enough that this cannot happen.